studiobts/device-pulse-timeline-card/README.md

 # Device Pulse Timeline Card

+## README in Progress

+This README file is currently a work in progress.
+Some sections may be incomplete or subject to change.

+---

 ## Introduction

 The **Device Pulse Timeline Card** is a custom Lovelace card designed to work with the [Device Pulse](https://github.com/studiobts/home-assistant-device-pulse) integration.